-All development proposals which create additional primary school or pre-school demand on the parish will be assessed for this impact and required, as per the Local Plan, to contribute to pre-school and primary school provision accordingly.
+All development proposals which create additional primary school or pre-school demand on the parish will be assessed for this impact and required, as per the NPPF, Local Plan, Policy LP 4 (Contributing to Infrastructure Delivery) and the Developer Contributions SPD (2011) (or any successor documents), to contribute to pre-school and primary school provision accordingly.

 Proposals which will help sustain and enhance pre-school or primary school infrastructure in the parish (for example through housing which is targeted at younger families) will be considered favourably subject to meeting other policy criteria in this plan.